Troubleshoot Azure Bastion

 Unable to sign in to my Windows domain-joined virtual machine

-Q: I am unable to connect to my Windows virtual machine that is domain-joined.
+Q: I'm unable to connect to my Windows virtual machine that is domain-joined.

 A: Azure Bastion supports domain-joined VM sign-in for username-password based domain sign-in only.
 When specifying the domain credentials in the Azure portal, use the UPN (username@domain) format instead of domain\username format to sign in.
-This is supported for domain-joined or hybrid-joined (both domain-joined as well as Azure AD-joined) virtual machines.
-It is not supported for Azure AD-joined-only virtual machines.
+This is supported for domain-joined or hybrid-joined (both domain-joined and Microsoft Entra joined) virtual machines.
+It isn't supported for Microsoft Entra joined-only virtual machines.

 Unable to connect to virtual machine

-Q: I am unable to connect to my virtual machine (and I'm not experiencing the problems above).
+Q: I'm unable to connect to my virtual machine (and I'm not experiencing the problems above).

 File transfer issues